cloudkernel-tech/pursuit-guide/docs/intro.rst

    :scale: 60 %
    :align: center

-Pursuit Autopilot solution is presented by Cloudkernel Technologies (Shenzhen) Co., Ltd. It provides a core tool for autonomous driving in industrial applications, and can help end-users deliver services quickly based on RTK (Real-Time Kinematics) positioning (current status).
+The Pursuit autopilot is presented by Cloudkernel Technologies (Shenzhen) Co., Ltd. It provides a core tool for autonomous driving in industrial applications, and can help end-users deliver services quickly based on RTK (Real-Time Kinematics) positioning (current status).

 .. role:: underline-text